-A preferred standard layout is used for sending NC 401(k) and NC 457 Plans, and 403(b) Prgram contributions to Prudential Retirement.
-All three methods allow you to send contributions by bankwire or ACH debit (automated clearing house).
+A preferred standard layout is used for sending NC 401(k) and NC 457 Plan contributions to Empower.
+You may send contributions by bank wire or ACH debit.

-Prudential Retirement will work with individual employers to determine which method will best work for your entity.
-A Prudential Retirement NC 401(k), NC 457 and NC 403(b) payroll representative will also review the layout, process and procedures you use to report and send contributions.
-For more information about contributions to the NC 401(k), NC 457 and NC 403(b) please email the NC Production Support Department at NC.Payroll@prudential.com.
-Please be sure to include the employer name, contact person and phone number in all email correspondence.
+Empower works with individual employers to determine which method works best for its unique situation.
+An Empower payroll representative will also review the layout, process and procedures you use to report and send contributions.

+For more information about contributions to the NC 401(k) and NC 457 Plans, please email the NC Production Support Department at NC.Payroll@empower.com.
+Include the employer's name, contact person and phone number in all email correspondence.